 Age of Preston’s inhabitants:

-One hundred and eighty of the villagers (almost half) were aged under 20.
+One hundred and eighty of Preston folk (ie almost half) were aged under 20.
 The youngest was two-month-old William George Boston and the oldest was Mary Palmer, 84.
 When she died in 1876 she was said to be aged 94

 It was noted that Elizabeth Stratton was presiding over a plaiting school.
 A school mistress is recorded for the first time - the 20-year-old Susannah Hayden from Cambridgeshire who was lodging with Daniel and Margaret Smith at Preston Green Post Office.
 Isabella Breed (70 ) was receiving parish relief and there were five paupers mentioned: Sarah Jenkins (71), Thomas Boston (73), James Brown (71), William Farr (70) and Mary Palmer (84).The oldest plaiter was Mary Scott (65) and the youngest was my four-year-old great grand aunt, Lizzie Fairey.
 No male plaiters were counted